French Catholic Church pro-marriage prayer provokes gay rights row

 Gay rights groups disagreed.
 "This message is fertile ground for discrimination and homophobia," Michael Bouvard of the SOS Homophobie group told LCI.
 Secularists have also asked if the Church should publicly take sides in a political debate.

-The prayer echoed the defense of traditional marriage by Pope Benedict and Catholic leaders worldwide as gay nuptials gain acceptance, especially in Europe and North America.
+The prayer echoed the defence of traditional marriage by Pope Benedict and Catholic leaders worldwide as gay nuptials gain acceptance, especially in Europe and North America.

 Underlining this link, a senior Vatican official led the traditional vigil Mass on Tuesday evening in Notre Dame Cathedral in Paris, before a procession of tourist boats on the Seine River, and read out the disputed prayer.